CACI-IMG/ForecasterDocs/user-guide/Automation/Workflows.md

 The Import Data task is used to import data.

-From the Task Properties pane users can specify a new importation procedure, re-use of the existing one by updating the current importation configuration (i.e. data file, script) or re-use of the existing one with a clean import.
+From the Task Properties pane you can specify a new importation procedure, re-use of the existing one by updating the current importation configuration (i.e. data file, script) or re-use of the existing one with a clean import.

 ![Import Data](imgs/Workflows_ImportData.png)